jphaugla/crdb-terraform-ansible/README.md

 terraform destroy
 ```
 ## Deploy to 2 regions with replicator
+This is no longer a recommended pattern now that LDR and PCR have been released

 ### Run Terraform
 *  terraform apply in each region directory-reference the steps [noted above](#run-this-terraform-script)